NonExisto/language-ext/Major Version Release Notes/Version 2/README.md

 `HashMap<EqA, A, B>`                        | Ordering is done by `GetHashCode()`.
 Existence testing is with `default(EqA).Equals(a,b)`
 `Set<OrdA, A> where OrdA : struct, Ord<A>`  | Ordering is done by `default(OrdA).Compare(a,b)`.
 Existence testing is with `default(OrdA).Equals(a,b)`
 `Map<EqA, A, B>`                            | Ordering is done by `default(OrdA).Compare(a,b)`.
 Existence testing is with `default(OrdA).Equals(a,b)`
-`Arr<A>`                                    | Immutable array.
+<see cref="Arr{F}"/>                                    | Immutable array.
 Has the same access speed as the built-in array type, but with immutable cells.
 Modification is expensive, due to the entire array being copied per operation (although for very small arrays this would be more efficient than `Lst<T>` or `Set<T>`).
 `Lst<PredList, A> where PredList : struct, Pred<ListInfo>` | This allows lists to run a predicate on the `Count` property of the list after construction.
 `Lst<PredList, PredItem, A> where PredItem : struct, Pred<A>` | This allows lists to run a predicate on the `Count` property of the list after construction and on items as they're being added to the list.